Banner image placeholder

 Project Description

-Join our field research team as we explore how urbanization affects Eastern box turtles (Terrapene carolina carolina) across Staten Island, Queens, and Long Island!
-In parternship with the Seatuck Environmental Association, the Friends of the Long Pond Greenbelt, and the South Fork Natural History Museum and Nature Center, we are launching a long-term ecological monitoring program to study the demography, life history, and habitat use of these charismatic, long-lived turtles.
-Volunteers will work alongside scientists, conservation partners, and a trained wildlife detection dog (and his handler) to help find and document turtles in parks and preserves across the region.
+Join our field research team as we explore how urbanization affects Eastern box turtles (Terrapene carolina carolina) in New York!
+In parternship with the Seatuck Environmental Association, the Friends of the Long Pond Greenbelt, the South Fork Natural History Museum and Nature Center, and Group for the East End, we are developing a long-term ecological monitoring program to study the demography, life history, habitat use, genetic diversity, and more (!) of these charismatic, long-lived turtles.
+Volunteers will work alongside scientists, conservation partners, and a trained wildlife detection dog team (Bark & Code) to help find and document turtles in parks and preserves across the Long Island and NYC region.

 Volunteers are welcome to participate in as few as one survey day to be eligible; however, we ask that on any day you sign up, you commit to attending for the full duration of the survey.